StevenBlack/vocab/million-dollar-words.md

 ### recondite
 Esoteric; little known; obscure.
 References to medieval history texts, the mating rituals of rare Australian birds, or Norwegian jazz, for example, are recondite.
-Pronounced RECK-EHN-DITE.

 ### reconnoiter
 To engage in a preliminary survey of something in order to gain information.
 This word was first a military term but has expanded to mean checking anything out in advance of doing it.
 You can reconnoiter a parking lot for available spaces, for instance, before driving your car in.
-It's pronounced REE-CON- OY-TER and can also be spelled reconnoitre (but that would be affected—see preciosity).

 ### recreant
 This has nothing to do with play or outdoor sports; a recreant is a traitor or a coward, someone who abandons his friends, family or country.
-It's pronounced REK-REE-ANT.

 ### recrudesce